State of OpenAI 2026

 Action: Benchmark current workloads to measure improvement.
 Budget for potential API pricing changes.

-2. Nvidia Infrastructure Deployment
+2. NVIDIA Infrastructure Deployment

 When: H2 2026.
-First gigawatt of Nvidia systems targeted on Vera Rubin platform.
+First gigawatt of NVIDIA systems targeted on Vera Rubin platform.

 Context: $100B investment intent has "no assurance" of closing.
-Deal outcome signals Nvidia's confidence in OpenAI vs. competitor hedging.
+Deal outcome signals NVIDIA's confidence in OpenAI vs. competitor hedging.

 3. Disney Sora Launch